pzaldonis/data-sharing-playbook/6_linking-datasets.md

 ---
 layout: page
-title: 'Linking Datasets'
+title: Linking Datasets
+parent: Data Sharing Resources
-nav_order: 6
+nav_order: 1
 ---

+# Linking Datasets

 Data linking or data matching is the process of combining two or more datasets.
 It allows program administrations to provide more integrated and client-friendly government services.